urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 In the **digitized work environment**, there is an increasing demand for **Work equipment** to be able to adapt independently and in a task-related manner to changing work situations.
 Depending on the strength of the degree of flexibility, this **situational adaptivity** can often only be realized by applying mathematical models and algorithms from the field of **Machine Learning (ML)** as a subset of **Artificial Intelligence (AI)**.

 Examples of such AI applications in work environments can range from comparatively simple **voice assistance systems** (similar, for example, to Siri or Alexa from the private sphere) to partially or **highly automated systems**.
-The transition from **automation to autonomy** is currently the subject of much controversy among experts and can be viewed in terms of the transition of responsibility from humans to technical systems.
+The transition from **automation to autonomy** is currently the subject of much controversy among experts and can be viewed in terms of the transition of responsibility from humans to technical systems (<cite data-cite="Adler_2021">Adler, 2021</cite>; <cite data-cite="Adler_2019">Adler, 2019</cite>).

-By definition, a system is called **autonomous** only when it can achieve a given goal **independently** and adapted to the situation **without human control** or detailed **programming**.
+By definition, a system is called **autonomous** only when it can achieve a given goal **independently** and adapted to the situation **without human control** or detailed **programming** (<cite data-cite="EFI_autSysteme_2018">EFI Report, 2018</cite>; <cite data-cite="acatech_2017">acatech, 2017</cite>).

 However, the distinction between the  degree of automation and the autonomy of a technical system is relatively vague and difficult to define, depending on the technical context and the degree of abstraction.
-Crucial for the classification are the degrees of **self-determination**, **independence** as well as the **freedom of decision or action** of a technical system towards **human intervention** or preprogrammed behavior patterns.
+Crucial for the classification are the degrees of **self-determination**, **independence** as well as the **freedom of decision or action** of a technical system towards **human intervention** or preprogrammed behavior patterns (vgl. <cite data-cite="Wiki_Autonomie">Wikipedia: Autonomie</cite>).

-In contrast to highly automated systems, autonomous systems are only able to act autonomously, solve problems, and learn to constantly improve in the process through the use of AI algorithms.
+In contrast to highly automated systems, autonomous systems are only able to act autonomously, solve problems, and learn to constantly improve in the process through the use of AI algorithms (<cite data-cite="acatech_2017">acatech, 2017</cite>).

 For example, **driverless transport systems (AGVs)** can navigate **autonomously** through larger industrial facilities using self-learned self-updated maps shared with other AGVs, and avoid location-changing obstacles by independently finding and optimizing suitable routes.
 However, at a higher level of abstraction, new logistics tasks are given to them by human operators, which is why AGVs tend to be **highly automated systems** from a human perspective.

 In addition to the many very interesting advantages, e.g. in terms of economic efficiency and workload reduction, such highly automated systems and, depending on the point of view, autonomous subsystems are characterized by a very high level of technical complexity.
 This concerns both their **operating functions** (e.g. autonomous navigation through complex industrial environments with shared use of the roadways by other human-controlled vehicles) and their **safety functions** (e.g. evaluation of interlinked imaging and non-imaging safety sensors for monitoring the driving space to avoid collisions).

 Very high requirements are placed on such autonomous systems and the AI algorithms used for this purpose with regard to **functional safety**.
-However, the requirements for safety evaluability in terms of **transparency** and **explainability** of decisions made by AI are currently very difficult or impossible to achieve, especially when using AI algorithms from the field of **deep learning**.
-Therefore, current research projects are investigating the transparency and explainability of **deep neural networks**.
+However, the requirements for safety evaluability in terms of **transparency** (complete understanding of the system) and **explainability** of decisions made by AI are currently very difficult or impossible to achieve, especially when using AI algorithms from the field of **deep learning** (<cite data-cite="Liggesmeyer_2019">Liggesmeyer und Kuhn, 2019</cite>).

+Unlike automated systems, the functionality of AI-powered autonomous systems is not fully programmed out before operational use, but is created by applying algorithms with learning capabilities to data.
+This results in a model that is merely executed by the software at runtime.
+Due to its **inherent complexity**, the resulting model is generally **not comprehensible** to humans, which means that the **decisions** of an AI system are often **not transparent**.
+Although the requirements for the AI system typically cannot be fully described, it must still function reliably later at runtime in a very large application space (<cite data-cite="Schneider_2021">Heidrich et al., 2021</cite>).
+This pushes today's established methods and techniques of systematic software design and testing of safety-related software to their limits (cf. **V model** according to <cite data-cite="DIN_EN_61508-3_2011-02">DIN EN 61508-3:2011-02</cite>).

 Furthermore, in terms of their **recognition rates** and thus the **reliability of their decisions**, today's AI algorithms very often do not meet the functional safety requirements to achieve higher safety levels, even under the most favorable conditions.
-For example, a software-based safety function with a performance level d $(PL_{d})$ typically required for machines in accordance with ISO 13849-1 may only fail dangerously with a probability of $10^{-7} - 10^{-6}$ per hour during continuous use.
+For example, a software-based safety function with a performance level d $(PL_{d})$ typically required for machines in accordance with ISO 13849-1 may only fail dangerously with a probability of $10^{-7} - 10^{-6}$ per hour during continuous use (see table K.1 in <cite data-cite="DIN_EN_ISO_13849-1_2016">DIN EN ISO 13849-1:2016-06</cite>).

+Compared to traditional, fully programmed software, the relatively low robustness of data-driven algorithms from the field of deep learning is another challenge.
+This can cause **small changes** in the function-determining **training data** to cause **large and unpredictable changes** in system behavior under some circumstances.
+However, the **predictability** and **transparency** of the system behavior are elementary for a **safety verification** (<cite data-cite="BAuA_Rechtsgutachten_KI_2021">BAuA-Rechtsgutachten KI-Systeme, 2021</cite>).

 An appropriate assessment or even **testing** with regard to the required functional safety according to uniform and ideally standardized criteria has numerous consequences for the future orientation and organization of technical **occupational safety and health (OSH)** in Germany and in Europe.
 In addition to the currently still very difficult safety-related assessability, an important point is that the previous clear separation between **placing on the market law** (see e.g. Machinery Directive) and **occupational safety and health law** (see European Framework Directive for Occupational Safety and Health and German Ordinance on Occupational Safety and Health) can no longer be continued in this way.
-The reason for this is that **safety-related properties** will also change, especially of systems **continuously learning** at runtime, due to new or **adapted behaviors** learned during operation.
+The reason for this is that **safety-related properties** will also change, especially of systems **continuously learning** at runtime, due to new or **adapted behaviors** learned during operation (<cite data-cite="BAuA_Rechtsgutachten_KI_2021">BAuA-Rechtsgutachten KI-Systeme, 2021</cite>).
 From today's point of view, systems based on **learned-out** and at runtime **invariable models** are not affected by this.

-For these reasons, especially the actors of technical occupational safety and health who will deal with the evaluation of such autonomous systems capable of learning or system components with AI algorithms in the future should familiarize themselves in depth with the software structures used for this purpose as early as possible.
+For these reasons, especially the actors of **technical occupational safety and health** who will deal with the **evaluation** of such **systems capable of learning** or system components with AI algorithms in the future should familiarize themselves in depth with the software structures used for this purpose as early as possible.
 This is the only way to ensure that the rapid development of systems capable of learning can be accompanied by OSH and their testing authorities in a constructive, critical and technically appropriate manner.
 If this is omitted, it must be assumed on the basis of the experiences of recent years that the OSH system will be ruthlessly circumvented or undermined by the economic interests of globally operating software giants.
-This would have the consequence that serious or fatal occupational accidents are more likely to occur due to inadequately designed AI-based work systems.
+This would have the consequence that serious or fatal **occupational accidents** are more likely to occur **due to inadequately designed AI-based work systems**.

 However, the safety-related evaluation of such learning-capable systems requires a more in-depth technical entry into the world of **machine learning** as a subfield of **artificial intelligence**.
 For this purpose, it is necessary to deal with the basic operation of typical ML algorithms, corresponding software tools, libraries and programming systems.